Skip to content

 • motorized feedback you can see

-• a build-it-yourself platform instead of a closed product
+• an open DIY platform instead of a closed product

 Who FaderDock is for